1975 Australian constitutional crisis: Constitutional background

-Political
+Political background

 Gough Whitlam's Labor government was elected in 1972 after 23 years of rule by a coalition formed by the Liberal and Country parties.
 The ALP Government enjoyed a nine-seat majority in the House of Representatives, but did not control the Senate, which had been elected in 1967 and 1970 (as Senate elections were then out of synchronisation with House of Representatives elections).
 In accordance with pre-election promises, it instituted a large number of policy changes, and offered much legislation.
-The Opposition, which still controlled the Senate, allowed some Government bills to pass the Senate, and blocked others.
+The opposition, which still controlled the Senate, allowed some government bills to pass the Senate, and blocked others.

-In April 1974, faced with attempts by the Opposition under Billy Snedden to block supply (appropriation bills) in the Senate, Whitlam obtained the concurrence of the governor-general, Sir Paul Hasluck, to a double dissolution.
+In April 1974, faced with attempts by the opposition under Billy Snedden to block supply (appropriation bills) in the Senate, Whitlam obtained the concurrence of the governor-general, Sir Paul Hasluck, to a double dissolution.
 Labor was returned at the election on 18 May with a reduced House majority of five seats.
 The Coalition and Labor each had 29 Senate seats, with the balance of power held by two independents.
-Snedden later told author Graham Freudenberg when being interviewed for the book A Certain Grandeur – Gough Whitlam in Politics: "The pressure [to block supply] was on me from Anthony.
+Snedden later told author Graham Freudenberg when being interviewed for the book A Certain Grandeur – Gough Whitlam in Politics: "The pressure [to block supply] was on me from [Doug] Anthony.
 We thought you had a chance of getting control of the Senate at the half-Senate election or at least enough to get a redistribution through.
 With a gerrymander, you'd be in forever."

-Hasluck had been governor-general since 1969, and his term was shortly due to expire.
+Hasluck had been governor-general since 1969, and his expected term was shortly due to expire.
 Whitlam wanted him to remain a further two years, but Hasluck declined, citing the refusal of his wife, Alexandra, to remain at Yarralumla longer than the originally agreed five years.
 Whitlam offered the post to businessman Ken Myer, who turned it down.
 Whitlam then offered the position to his treasurer, Frank Crean, and his own deputy, Lance Barnard, neither of whom was keen to move on from parliament.
 Finally, Whitlam turned to his fifth choice, Sir John Kerr, the chief justice of New South Wales.
 Kerr was reluctant to give up the chief justiceship, in which he intended to remain another ten years, for the governor-general's post, which traditionally lasted five years.
-At Kerr's request, Whitlam informally agreed that if both men were still in office in five years, Kerr would be reappointed.
+At Kerr's request, Whitlam informally agreed that if both men were still in office in five years, Kerr would remain governor-general for another five years.
 Whitlam also secured legislation to address Kerr's financial concerns about the position, including authorising a pension for the governor-general or his widow.
-The leader of the Opposition, Billy Snedden, was enthusiastic about the appointment and also agreed to reappoint Kerr in five years, were he prime minister at the time.
+The leader of the opposition, Billy Snedden, was enthusiastic about the appointment and also agreed to keep on Kerr in five years, were he prime minister at the time.
 Kerr then agreed to take the post, was duly appointed by Queen Elizabeth II, and was sworn in on 11 July 1974.